Tax PlanningReduce Your Tax Liability With Correct Capital's Financial Advisors in St. Louis

 - Use a Company Vehicle —

 Depending on your business activities in Minneapolis, MN, both you and your employees could use a company vehicle and deduct the associated costs.
-You can take this deduction using one of two methods:
+There are two options for claiming this deduction:

 - Deduct 67 cents per mile using the standard mileage rate, which applies to gas and electric vehicles alike; or